flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 ### 8.2 Weak NP-Hardness

-The ordinary 0-1 knapsack problem is a classical example of a **weakly NP-hard** optimization problem.
+The ordinary 0-1 knapsack optimization problem is a classical example of a **weakly NP-hard** problem [3].

 This means: